CharlieMHJeong/BashLab/disable_local_user.md

 #### Requirements
-1.
+1. Privileges
-Enforces that it be executed with superuser (root) privileges. <br />
+* Enforces that it be executed with superuser (root) privileges. <br />
-If the script is not executed with superuser privileges it will not attempt to create a user and returns an exit status of 1. <br />
+* If the script is not executed with superuser privileges it will not attempt to create a user and returns an exit status of 1.
-All messages associated with this event will be displayed on standard error.
+* All messages associated with this event will be displayed on standard error.

 2. Provides a usage statement much like you would find in a man page if the user does not supply an account name on the command line and returns an exit status of 1.
 All messages